 - Service delivery (e.g. methods of delivery or relocation of services)

 The outcome of a formal consultation must be reported to our Governing Body, together with the feedback received, and must show how this has been taken into account in any recommendations and decision making.

 - Regular meetings that you can attend – watch our news post section

 - Join in engagement or public consultation sessions on changes to services

-The CCG is committed to ensuring that any public involvement event it holds caters for the needs of all local people and therefore provides:
+We are committed to ensuring that any public involvement event we hold caters for the needs of all local people and therefore provides:

 - British Sign Language (BSL) interpreters on request

 - Halal / vegetarian catering where possible/ required